MaterializeInc/materialize/doc/developer/design/20230306_persist_mfp_pushdown.md

 Collecting statistics and interpreting MFP expressions both require a significant amount of code, and errors could result in incorrect output.

-Opting in all shards to stats collection uses CPU and storage that is wasted if they are not queried in a way that allows us to push down an MFP.
+Opting in all shards to stats collection uses CPU and storage (plus added latency to the ingest side) that is wasted if they are not queried in a way that allows us to push down an MFP.

 # Conclusion and alternatives
 [conclusion-and-alternatives]: #conclusion-and-alternatives